AUcogseers/CogSite/README.md

 **WORK IN PROGRESS**

-You can host the site locally by running the HostSiteLocally.Rmd, after what, you can see edit the website's content and see all changes made dynamically.
+You can host the site locally by running the HostSiteLocally.Rmd, after what, you can edit the website's content and see all changes made dynamically.